 - Students should call us at 607-255-5155 during business hours to be pre-screened for testing (must meet diagnostic criteria).

-- There is no out-of-pocket costs for diagnostic testing (testing costs are submitted to insurance and are currently reimbursed at 100%).
+- There is no cost for diagnostic testing at Cornell Health.

 Cornell's mandatory arrival testing and surveillance testing are provided through a partnership with Cayuga Health System, with oversight from the Office of the Vice Provost for Academic Integration.
 This ongoing screening is designed to identify positive cases among asymptomatic students, and isolate those cases to contain the spread of COVID-19.